-Now that our Retro Renovation® by Wilsonart® collection of seven color ways of boomerang laminates is officially available, we thought it a good time to update our core one-stop-shopping resource story about all the boomerang laminates in the market today.
-We now calculate four different designs — in 29 different colorways — of boomerang laminate.
-This is all in an effort to make it as easy as possible for you to find the boomerang laminate countertop of your dreams — and hooray for all of these wonderful choices!
+Update: In addition to our Retro Renovation® by Wilsonart® collection of seven color ways of boomerang laminates, we now calculate five different designs — in 31 different colorways — of boomerang laminate.
+I’ve put listed all of the known designs on this single page to make it as easy as possible for you to find the boomerang laminate countertop of your dreams — and hooray for all of these wonderful choices!

-Four designs — 29 colorways — of boomerang laminates available in the U.S. today:
+Five designs — 31 colorways — of boomerang laminates available in the U.S. today:

 - Formica boomerang in charcoal (1) – Under $100 sheet online via big box stores including online via Home Depot, as one example.
 Formica ONLY has charcoal — NO MORE aqua, blue or coral; discontinued; kaput.